VoP: Text-Video Co-operative Prompt Tuning for Cross-Modal Retrieval: Experiments

 \paragraph{Evaluation Metrics.} We follow the standard retrieval metrics~\cite{Luo:CLIP4Clip} to use R@K (recall at rank K, higher is better), MnR (mean rank, lower is better), and MdR (median rank, lower is better) for evaluation.
 Specifically, R@1, R@5, and R@10 are reported.

 \paragraph{Baselines.} We compare our methods with other commonly used fine-tuning protocols: (1) \textbf{Full}: fully update all parameters of the pre-trained backbone.
 (2) \textbf{Bias}~\cite{Cai:ft-bias,Zaken:ft-bias}: fine-tune only the bias terms of the pre-trained backbone.
 (3) \textbf{Proj}~\cite{Jia:VPT}: fine-tune only the last linear projection of both encoders.
 (4) \textbf{Partial}~\cite{Jia:VPT}: fine-tune only the last layer of both encoders.
 (5) \textbf{Adapter$^\text{ATTN}$}~\cite{Houlsby:Adapter,He:unify-PET}: fine-tune only the FC layers inserted in parallel to each multi-head self-attention layer in both encoders.
 (6) \textbf{Adapter$^\text{FFN}$}~\cite{Houlsby:Adapter,Chen:AdaptFormer}: fine-tune only the FC layers inserted in parallel to each feed-forward network in both encoders.
-We also compare with the method proposed by Ju \textit{et al.}~\cite{Ju:prompt-for-video} if results of the corresponding dataset were reported.